 "I was in the dining saloon when the Lusitania was hit by the torpedo," he said.
 "I rushed to my cabin for a lifebelt, which I put on, and then went on deck.
-I found that the ship had already listed over to starboard and a number of the port lifeboats had been smashed against the side.
+I found that the ship had already listed over to starboard and a number of the port lifebouts had been smashed against the side.
 Then came another explosion, and I jumped over the starboard side into the water.
-When I came to the surface I saw a life-boat with one sailor in it that was utill made fast by one of the tackles.
-As I drew nearer the sailor shouted to me to look out for the suction when the ship went down, but I managed to elimb up into the boat."
+When I came to the surface I saw a lifeboat with one sailor in it that was still made fast by one of the tackles.
+As I drew nearer the sailor shouled to me to look out for the suction when the ship went down, but I managed to elimb up into the boat."

 This boat could not be cut free, and Mr. Knox dived over into the water again.
-He managed to reach a life-boat that had about threy-two persons m it, including six wom." and one of these had a broken leg.
-The boat was half full of water, but by bailing it out constantly it was kept afloat for six hours, when a fishing smack came along and rescued the party. on deck.
-I found that the ship had when a fishing smack cant along and rescued the party.
+He managed to reach a lifeboat that had about thirty-two persons in it, including six women, and one of these had a broken leg.
+The boat was half full of water, but by bailing it out constantly it was kept afloat for six hours, when a fishing smack came along and rescued the party.

+Mr. Knox said that just before he on deck.
+I found that the ship had hours, when a fishing smack came along and rescued the party.

 Mr. Knox said that just before he jumped from the Lusitania's deck he noticed Elbert Hubbard standing alone.
 He had no lifebelt on, and apparently was making no effort to save himself.
-Mr. Hubbard seemed to be more in-terested in the scene going on around him. him.
+Mr. Hubbard seemed to be more interested in the scene going on around him him.